Code of Ethical Purchasing

 We continue to monitor compliance and promote improved performance through our supplier performance management system, focusing particularly on high-risk and strategic suppliers.

 Our supply chain employees are required to complete CEP refresher training annually as part of their personal objectives so that they can communicate it effectively to our suppliers.

 Supply Chain employees complete annual training specifically on anti-corruption and competition law.
 Our supplier performance managers are trained to identify non-compliances, such as unsafe working practices, whenever they are on site.

 Sustainability questions also make up 10% of the scorecard which we use to evaluate the overall performance of key global suppliers every a year.

 Scores are reviewed by our supply chain team who make recommendations and work with suppliers to put in place improvement plans that address any issues identified.
 The scorecard criteria is updated and strengthened on a regular basis to continuously raise standards and improve supplier performance.

 Follow-up assessments or on-site audits are conducted where necessary to check improvements have been made as planned.
-See our Sustainability report [PDF] for more information on recommendations for improvement made this year.

 Sustainability questions in the supplier scorecard cover: